-With two National Parks, a variety of Areas of Outstanding Natural Beauty, and an abundance of beautiful coastline, you’ll find spectacular scenery wherever you look, giving plenty of opportunities to make the most of the fresh air.
+With two National Parks: Dartmoor and Exmoor, a variety of Areas of Outstanding Natural Beauty, and an abundance of beautiful coastline, you’ll find spectacular scenery wherever you look, giving plenty of opportunities to make the most of the fresh air.
 Take to the hilly moorland for long, refreshing walks and relaxing picnics alongside meandering rivers, whilst also marvelling at the lively wildlife and spectacular views.
-From lesser known hidden coves to bustling seaside resorts, you’ll also find much to do beside the sea.
+From lesser known hidden coves to bustling seaside resorts, you’ll also find much to do at the seaside.
 Whether you're in the north, south or in the middle of the county, you will find something to keep you occupied.

 Family days out